St. Patrick's Church (Quebec City)

-St. Patrick's Church is the only English-speaking parish in the Archdiocese of Quebec, is located in Quebec City, Quebec, Canada.
+St. Patrick's Church is the only English-speaking parish in the Archdiocese of Quebec, located in Quebec City, Quebec, Canada.
 Founded in 1832, the parish has occupied several different buildings as the population of English-speaking Catholics, primarily Irish, in Quebec City grew or declined.

 History

 The first Mass for Irish immigrants in Quebec City was celebrated in 1819; before St. Patrick's was established as a parish the Irish were allowed use of Notre Dame Basilica and Notre-Dame-des-Victoires Church in Place Royale for their services.
 English-speaking Catholics in the city were organized into a separate congregation with a dedicated priest in 1822.
-Father Patrick McMahon was the priest of congregation from 1822–25 and again after 1828.
+Father Patrick McMahon was the priest of congregation from 1822 to 1825 and again after 1828.
 McMahon arrived in Quebec in 1818, along with about twenty relatives.
 After completing his studies at the Seminaire de Saint-Hyacinthe he was ordained in 1822.
 He became a curate at Notre-Dame de Québec assigned to attend to the needs of the Irish.